pryley/site-reviews/tests/pest/README.md

 integration's filters run for real, which is why `MainControllerTest` has to force `site-reviews/register/widgets` past Avada's refusal).
-Two are dark on purpose, and the stubs are NOT to be hand-edited to change that — they are generated (`make stubs`).
+Two are dark on purpose, and the stubs are NOT to be hand-edited to change that — they are generated (`make stubs:update`).
 Waking them means adding the deliberately-omitted symbols to their `tests/bin/stubs-manifest.php` entries (each is commented inline):